Sony Michel: College career

 As a true freshman at Georgia in 2014, Michel played in eight games and made one start.
 He missed five games due to a fractured shoulder blade.
 He rushed for 410 yards on 64 carries with five rushing touchdowns.
 Michel entered 2015 as a backup to Nick Chubb, but earned extensive playing time.
 After Chubb was injured in a game against the Tennessee Volunteers, Michel took over as the starter and ran for 145 yards.
 In the 2016 season, Michel totaled 840 rushing yards and four rushing touchdowns to go along with 22 receptions for 149 receiving yards and a receiving touchdown.

 In 2017, with true freshman Jake Fromm starting at quarterback for the Bulldogs, the team relied heavily on its senior running backs, Chubb and Michel, to carry the load.
 Despite remaining second in the depth chart behind Chubb, and receiving only two-thirds as many carries as Chubb, Michel had a breakout year, finishing with 1,227 rushing yards (156 carries), only 118 yards fewer than Chubb's 1,345 (223 carries).
 In a blowout game against Vanderbilt on October 7, Michel rushed for 150 yards and a score on only 12 carries.
 Three weeks later, in an October 28 rout of Florida, Michel rushed for 137 yards on only 6 carries, scoring twice on runs of 74 yards and 45 yards.

 Michel's biggest game of the year came on New Year's Day against Oklahoma in the Rose Bowl, Georgia's first-ever College Football Playoff game.
 Carrying the ball only 11 times, Michel ran for 181 yards and three touchdowns, including a walk-off 27-yard rushing touchdown from the "Wild Dawg" formation (direct snap to Michel) to end the game in double overtime.
 He also added four receptions for 41 yards and a fourth touchdown.
 For his performance, Michel was named Rose Bowl Offensive MVP.

-Chubb and Michel's 326 combined rushing yards in the Rose Bowl put them at 8,259 career rushing yards, surpassing Eric Dickerson and Craig James' FBS record of 8,192.
+Chubb and Michel's 326 combined rushing yards in the Rose Bowl gave them a combined 8,259 career rushing yards, surpassing Eric Dickerson and Craig James' NCAA Division I Football Bowl Subdivision record of 8,192.